Slamy/Nobelia/README.md

 Wine is required to execute the Win32 based compiler and linker.
 Copy cdilink.exe to this folder for starting the application on a CD-i.
 A [Philips CD-i to PC Null-Modem Cable](http://www.icdia.co.uk/docs/cdi_nullmodem.jpg)

+Use winecfg to mount cdi-sdk as drive D:

 ### Compiling for serial stub